Contact us by phone at 519-332-4444 or by email at [email protected] for more information about our programs or services.

 Our Behavioural Supports Ontario (BSO) System Navigator is the primary link for older adults experiencing responsive behaviours associated with dementia, mental health, addictions and other neurological conditions.

-Through the BSO System Navigator, they can access BSO supports and resources.
-The System Navigator also assists caregivers in navigating the healthcare system in Ontario.
+Through the BSO System Navigator, they can access BSO supports and resources both in the community and in Long-Term Care.
+The System Navigator also provides support to caregivers through individual support sessions.